William Ruud

-William Nelson Ruud (born September 29, 1952) is the current and 19th president of the Marietta College.
-He was previously president of the University of Northern Iowa and Shippensburg University of Pennsylvania.
+William Nelson Ruud (born September 29, 1952) is an American academic and former university administrator.
+He was previously president of Marietta College, the University of Northern Iowa, and Shippensburg University of Pennsylvania.

+Early life and education

-Dr. Ruud received his bachelor's degree in public administration and hospital administration from the University of North Dakota.
-While at the University of North Dakota, Dr. Ruud was a member of the Kappa Sigma fraternity.
-He received his master's degree and his doctorate in organizational behavior from the University of Nebraska at Lincoln.
+Ruud was born in North Dakota.
+He received his Bachelor of Science degree in public administration and hospital administration from the University of North Dakota.
+While at the University of North Dakota, Ruud was a member of Kappa Sigma fraternity.
+He received a Master of Business Administration and doctorate in organizational behavior from the University of Nebraska–Lincoln.